What is Eye Health?

 - Eyeglasses can also be used for ambylopia and strabismus, along with vision therapy and eye muscle surgery

-- For cataracts, surgery to remove the cloudy lens and replace it with a clear one can be done
+- For cataracts, surgery to remove the cloudy lens and replace it with an artificial lens can be done

 - Medication, laser treatment, and surgery can be used to treat glaucoma